caio4code/caiourl/README.md

-# CaioLab Url
+# CaioUrl
-CaioLab Url is a URL shortening service and a link management platform.
+CaioUrl is a URL shortening service and a link management platform.